Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 About a 15-minute drive further south, Għar Lapsi is a sheltered rocky cove on Malta’s southwest coast, great for swimming, snorkeling, and even diving.
 The natural pool is protected from strong waves.
 It’s popular with both locals and visitors thanks to its easy access, nearby parking, and on-site public restrooms.

-Paired with Dingli Cliffs, Għar Lapsi is a solid pick for a low-key soft adventure stop with great Mediterranean views.
+Paired with Dingli Cliffs, Għar Lapsi is a solid pick for a low-key adventure stop with great Mediterranean views.

-Mdina & Rabat
+Wander the Ancient Streets of Mdina & Rabat

 A list of the best day trips in Malta isn’t complete without mention of Mdina and neighboring Rabat, two towns steeped in centuries of history and charm.

 Known as the “Silent City,” Mdina is a fortified hilltop town that once served as Malta’s capital.
-Its narrow, winding alleys are perfect for a slow wander, inviting you to soak in the medieval architecture, noble palaces, and honey-colored limestone walls that glow in the sun.
+Its narrow, winding alleys are perfect for a slow wander, inviting you to soak in the medieval architecture, noble palaces, and limestone walls that glow in the sun.

-There’s something cinematic about strolling through Mdina’s quiet streets – especially early in the morning or at golden hour, when the crowds thin.
+There’s something cinematic about strolling through Mdina’s quiet streets, especially early in the morning or at golden hour, when the crowds thin.
 Be sure to pause at the bastion walls for panoramic views over Malta’s countryside.

 Just outside Mdina’s gates, Rabat offers a more lived-in, local vibe, along with its own trove of historic sites, including Roman ruins, catacombs, and churches.